TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DelegatedZone.md

 # New-B1DelegatedZone

 ## SYNOPSIS
-Creates a new Delegated Zone in BloxOneDDI
+Creates a new Delegated Zone in Universal DDI

 ## SYNTAX